 Looking for a way to use your ramekins for brunch?
-Try this incredibly easy approach to egg prep by Mark Bittman, who claims baking them en masse is “the easiest method for cooking eggs in quantity.”
+Try this impressively easy approach to egg prep by Mark Bittman, who claims that baking them en masse is “the easiest method for cooking eggs in quantity.”

-The ramekins are a bestseller on Amazon, where they currently get a rating of 4.5 stars (out of five) across 335 reviewers.
-We looked at 18 other options, the most notable being this also-popular Norpro Porcelain Ramekin Set, which doesn’t come in the same range of sizes as the HIC.
+We looked at 18 other options, the most notable being the also-popular Norpro Porcelain Ramekin Set, which doesn’t come in the same range of sizes as the HIC.
 Pillivuyt makes porcelain ramekins, but they’re $8 to $10 each (ouch). ↵

 Our favorite all-purpose spatula, the Victorinox Chef’s Slotted Fish Turner, is one breakfast tool we wouldn’t want to go without.
 Forget that it’s got “fish” in its name—it’s a versatile, slotted spatula with the right amount of flexibility and strength.
 The gentle slope of the Victorinox’s blade slid effortlessly under over-easy eggs and flipped them delicately without breaking the yolks.
 Despite its flexibility, the blade is sturdy enough to hold a stack of eight pancakes without bending.
 It isn’t dishwasher safe, but we think the sturdy comfort of its wooden handle makes up for the bit of hand washing and care that it requires.